cs3org/OCM-API/README.md

 A request is signed by adding the signature in the headers.
 The sender also needs to expose the public key used to generate the signature.
 The receiver can then validate the signature and therefore the origin of the request.
 To help debugging, it is recommended to also add all properties used in the signature as headers, even if they can easily be re-generated from the payload.

-Note: Signed requests prove the identity of the sender but does not encrypt nor affect its payload.
+Note: Signed requests prove the identity of the sender but do not encrypt nor affect its payload.

 Here is an example of headers needed to sign a request.